5kind/termux-container/README.md

 ### Optional
 #### Modify scripts in the [/data/adb/service.d](./service.d) to customize the behavior of the service.
-1. Modify `PASSWORD` in [/data/adb/service.d/locksettings-verify.sh](./service.d/locksettings-verify.sh) to automatically decrypt /data partitions.
+1. Modify `PASSWORD` in [/data/adb/service.d/locksettings-verify.sh](./service.d/locksettings-verify.sh) to automatically decrypt /data partitions;
-2. Modify `SETUP_DOCKER EXEC_DOCKERD` in [/data/adb/service.d/start-docker.sh](./service.d/start-docker.sh) to customize the behavior of the docker service.
+2. Modify `SETUP_DOCKER EXEC_DOCKERD` in [/data/adb/service.d/start-container.sh](./service.d/start-container.sh) to customize the behavior of the docker service;
-3. Modify `NO_START_STOP` in [/data/adb/service.d/container-completed.sh](./service.d/container-completed.sh) to auto start/stop android system.
+3. Modify `NO_START_STOP` in [/data/adb/service.d/auto-start-stop.sh](./service.d/auto-start-stop.sh) to auto start/stop android system;
-4. Modify `NO_DOZE` in [/data/adb/service.d/container-completed.sh](./service.d/container-completed.sh) to disable doze mode.
+4. Copy & modify other scripts in `/data/adb/service.d` ./service.d)(copy from ./service.d by yourself) to customize the behavior of those service.